ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The start parameter contains the date and time for the beginning of the captured piece of dialog.
 For text it is the time that the party started typing or if not available, then it is the time the text was sent.
 For audio and video recordings, it is the time which corresponds to the beginning of the recording.
+It should be noted that Dialog Objects may not be ordered by the value of the start parameter.
+Dialog Objects in the dialog array are in order that they were added to the vCon and cannot be reordered with out correcting the dialog indices which occur in other Objects in the vCon.

 * start: "Date"